-Are you feeling disconnected from yourself and/or others?
-Are you feeling like an outsider?
-Or has the burnout you experience left you feeling numb, helpless, irritable, or on the brink of depression?
-You may be stressed because you are the caregiver of a loved one, because you work in the healthcare system in any capacity, because you are at the mercy of unrealistic expectations from your managers, or because of even bigger systems of oppression that leave you overwhelmed or in constant fight or flight.
+My therapy style is for you if you're feeling disconnected from yourself and/or others.
+If you're feeling like an outsider.
+Or if the burnout you experience has left you feeling numb, helpless, irritable, or on the brink of depression.
+You may be stressed and overwhelmed because you are the caregiver of a loved one, because you work in the healthcare system in any capacity, because you are at the mercy of unrealistic expectations from your managers, or because of even bigger systems of oppression that leave you overwhelmed or in constant fight or flight.

 Let's take you back to a meaningful and fulfilling life.
 We can identify the values that matter most to you and align them with your personal and professional needs.
 You will be able to set boundaries and know how to have your needs met.
 You will feel lighter and more at ease with others and with yourself.
 Then, you will keep on growing authentically at work, at school, or in your community.

-Compassionate care and support to deal with micro or macro systems of oppression.
+Compassionate care and support to help you deal with micro or macro systems of oppression.

 Therapy to deal with burnout, imposter syndrome, and racial trauma.

 ISSUES I TREAT

 My practice focuses mainly on supporting individuals who have endured the impact of racial trauma, systems of oppression, acculturation, and burnout.

 Whether you are living in a new country or returning to yours after a long stay abroad, it can take you several years to adjust to the effects of this change...

 The effects of individual or collective trauma can be passed on to the next generation until someone is ready to deal with the issues that previous generations could not confront...